U.S. arms sales to Asia set to boom on Pacific "pivot"

-WASHINGTON U.S. sales of warplanes, anti-missile systems and other costly weapons to China's and North Korea's neighbours appear set for significant growth amid regional security jitters.
+WASHINGTON U.S. sales of warplanes, anti-missile systems and other costly weapons to China's and North Korea's neighbors appear set for significant growth amid regional security jitters.

 Strengthening treaty allies and other security partners is central to the White House's "pivot" toward a Pacific region jolted by maritime territorial disputes in China's case, and missile and nuclear programs, in North Korea's.